marceloverass/gui-python/README.md

 The following commands should be executed in a CMD, Bash or Powershell window.
 To do this, go to a folder on your computer, click in the folder path at the top and type CMD, then press enter.

-   1. Clone the repository: For this step you need Git installed, but you can just download the zip file instead by clicking the button at the top of this page ☝️
+   1. Clone the repository: For this step you need Git installed, but you can just download the zip file instead by clicking the button "Code" at the top of this page ☝️
    ```
    git clone https://github.com/marceloverass/gui-python.git
    ```

    ## Usage

-   1. Navigate to the project directory: (Type this into your CMD window, you're aiming to navigate the CMD window to the repository you just downloaded)
+   1. Navigate to the project directory: (Type this into your CMD window, you're should open the CMD window for the repository you just downloaded)

    ```
    $ cd py
    ```

-   2. You can't forget to run MySQL in XAMPP and the path in cmd should be like this:
+   2. You can't forget to run MySQL in XAMPP and the path in cmd should be like this (example):

    ```
    D:\yourpath\gui-python\py>
    ```
-   3. To run the project type:
+   3. To run the project type in CMD:

    ```
    python main.py